Economy Plumbing Services logo

 Furthermore, leaks can also occur in buried pipes, which are more challenging to detect.
 Look for signs like unusually lush patches of grass, damp soil, or water pooling in areas that should remain dry.
 These are indicators that a hidden leak may be present, requiring immediate attention to prevent further damage.

 Addressing these issues promptly is crucial, as even small leaks can lead to increased water bills and potential damage to your property.
-If you suspect a leak, it's essential to assess the situation quickly and consider professional assistance if needed.
+If you suspect a leak, it's essential to assess the situation quickly and consider help from a licensed plumber if needed.

 Signs a Hose Bib or Outdoor Shutoff Is Failing